Darker/NXLIB/README.md

 At the moment there isn't any documentation for the libraries (apart from this file).
 To understand how a particular function works you can read the code and the comments in the source file.
-If you would like to write some documentation for the libraries feel free to start a pull request.
+If you would like to write some documentation for the libraries feel free to make a pull request.

 To learn about the NXC language I recommend you read [this] (http://bricxcc.sourceforge.net/nbc/nxcdoc/NXC_tutorial.pdf) tutorial.
 For a complete reference take a look [here] (http://bricxcc.sourceforge.net/nbc/nxcdoc/nxcapi/).